Profitez de -10% sur votre commande avec le code AUTOMNE10 🍃

 Login

-Take advantage of natural light from the morning
+Take advantage of natural light in the morning

 As soon as you wake up, try to expose yourself to as much natural light as possible.
 Since light is a powerful synchronizer for your body clock, it's essential to your good health to take advantage of the morning light.
 Open the curtains or go outside to allow natural light to stimulate your body and regulate your circadian rhythm.
 This will help you improve your mobility and wake up better, as well as maintain a balanced sleep schedule.